tashoym94/TPS25-SQLITE/README Teacher.md

 HAVING COUNT(*) > 5;
 ```

-STUDENTS: Write a query that shows each zip code in the demographics table that has more than 10 people in it.
+STUDENTS: Write a query that shows a count of people per zip code in the demographics table but only for zipcodes that have more than 10 people in it.

 ✅
 ```sql